xthames/swxg/docs/source/index.rst

 ``swxg``
 ==========================

 ``swxg`` is a Python library for modern stochastic weather generation.
-It synthesizes arbitrarily-long sequences of spatially- and temporally-correlated precipitation and temperature variables from given a set observations using hidden Markov models, hydroclimatic copulae, and *k*-NN disaggregation techniques.
+It synthesizes arbitrarily-long sequences of spatially- and temporally-correlated precipitation and temperature variables from a set of given observations using hidden Markov models, hydroclimatic copulae, and *k*-NN disaggregation techniques.

 .. note::